lkrum/Make-an-SVG-Logo/README.md

 *Note*: Make sure you have installed the necessary applications!
 3. Run `node index.js` to start the application
 4. Type in answers to each question
-5. Once you've answered the final question, a svg file titled "logo.svg" will be created6
+5. Once you've answered the final question, a svg file titled "logo.svg" will be created
-6.

 ## Credits
 - [Inquirer Package](https://www.npmjs.com/package/inquirer/v/8.2.4)